CaliforniaHerps.com

 This tail was not removed intentionally, it was intentionally detached by the lizard by pushing it against a hard surface when it was stressed from being handled.

-The body end of the detached tail - Left
+Left: The body end of the detached tail

-The detached tail - Right
+Right: The detached tail

 In this video, a juvenile Skilton's Skink loses its blue tail, which writhes around on the ground.
 This is a defensive measure used to distract the predator which caused the tail to become detached from the rest of the lizard as it tries to escape.
 This Ground Skink lost its tail to a house cat, but survived. lizard lizard

-In this video, a juvenile Skilton's Skink loses its blue tail, which writhes around on the ground.
+In this short video, a juvenile Skilton's Skink loses its blue tail, which writhes around on the ground.
 This is a defensive measure used to distract the predator which caused the tail to become detached from the rest of the lizard as it tries to escape.

 This Ground Skink lost its tail to a house cat, but survived.
 This Australian Unbanded Delma, a legless lizard, was found trapped, stuck to a highway at night after its tail had been crushed by a passing vehicle and mashed into the tarmac.
 Fortunately, the tail can be detached without harming the lizard, so this one survived and crawled away after we separated it from the damaged part of its tail.